logo

 • Employers can't pay into the SIPP

 Vanguard has won a Which?
-Recommended Provider accolade for four consecutive years since launching its SIPP in 2020.
+Recommended Provider accolade for four consecutive years since launching its A self-invested personal pension (SIPP) is a type of private pension that allows you to control the specific investments that make up your pension fundSIPPinfo in 2020.

 With Vanguard, you only have access to Vanguard's own funds and ETFs – there's no individual stocks and shares to choose here – but there are plenty to choose from including the popular Vanguard Target Retirement Fund range.
-Our independent research into past performance of those ready-made portfolios that providers recommend, shows that Vanguard’s Target Retirement Fund range does very well against the industry average, producing median average returns of 88.1% over ten years (industry average: 66.8%).
+Our independent research into past performance of those A ready-made portfolio is a pre-made collection of investments that have been put together by investment experts.
+They are designed to be a simple option for those who don’t want to choose individual stocks or funds for themselves.ready-made portfoliosinfo that providers recommend, shows that Vanguard’s Target Retirement Fund range does very well against the industry average, producing median average returns of 88.1% over ten years (industry average: 66.8%).
 Always remember, however that past performance is not a guarantee of future performance and all investing involves risk.

 On fees, Vanguard's account fee of 0.15% can reasonably claim to be the lowest of all the major investment providers.
 However, that doesn't include the fund fees and if you want a managed option, there's an extra fee for that too.
 A bit of number crunching shows that, while it is still a cheap option for those with smaller portfolios, it is far from the cheapest provider when you have a large pension invested.
 What's more, it is possible to invest in a Vanguard fund more cheaply through other providers as the Vanguard website isn't the only place you'll find them.
 Talking of websites, you'll have to be happy managing your account via the web as Vanguard doesn't have a mobile app.